From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 Topic Jenkins GitHub Actions

-Setup effort I install and maintain Jenkins myself I only commit YAML and GitHub runs it
+Setup effort Install and maintain Jenkins manually Commit YAML and GitHub runs it

 Infrastructure Local machine or managed server GitHub-hosted runners